Bursary Application Criteria

 1. If current application forms for an Ontario Federation Bursary are not available from local Associations, forms may be obtained from the Secretary of the Ontario Square and Round Dance Federation or the Professional Development Committee.

-Current Bursary application forms is available below.
+Current Bursary application form is available below.

 2. The Federation Bursary Application form should be filled in by the applicant, signed, and forwarded to the local Association (or local Club, in areas without associations).
 Sufficient time should be allowed for the Association to process the application, and forward it, so it is received by the Federation Professional Development Committee by the February 28th deadline.
 Applications must have area Association approval and comments before being forwarded to Federation.